 Thank you so much for agreeing to be on the podcast and for the art that you do.

 My pleasure.
 I’m going to I’m going to poach one of your pictures from your Instagram account and see if I can do the fireworks thing now because that’s fascinating to me.
 I love that idea.
 I mean, I don’t Love that it happened to you.
 But I love the idea.
 So thank you.

 You’re welcome, please do.
 I look forward to seeing what else it is that you do.
-And before I go, I just wanted to let you know I just completed a webinar about fatigue three things that people can do to improve fatigue after stroke.
+Before I go, I just wanted to let you know I just completed a webinar about fatigue and three things that people can do to improve fatigue after a stroke.
 And it was a couple of days ago, it’s being edited now.
-Anyone who’s listening who wants to get a copy of the video link can get in touch with me at [email protected] but I will make the link available to you so you can have a bit of a watch.
+Anyone who’s listening and wants to get a copy of the video link can get in touch with me at [email protected] but I will make the link available to you so you can have a bit of a watch.
 If you feel like it and maybe if your husband’s interested, he can have a bit of a look at it.

 That would be great.

 Yeah, so just some things to consider that he might not have been aware of.
-And if he’s feeling tired and he needs to sleep, the most important thing for him right now to do is sleep as much as he possibly can.
+And if he’s feeling tired and needs to sleep, the most important thing for him right now to do is sleep as much as he possibly can.
 And beyond five hours would be fantastic.
 If he needs to have a cat nap at lunchtime.

 He’s averaging about like seven and a half maybe now, so way better.
 But yeah, you probably could stand a little bit more.

 Yeah, that is good.
 Jessica, if people wanted to find out more about the stuff that you do, where should they go?

 Oh, well, I don’t do Facebook so if they want to do Instagram, they can go to jessicatagamiart, and they can also go to my website, although I do need to update it is jessicatagamiart.com